mharen/mharen.github.io/blog/2011/2011-11-note-this-post-is-from-series-on-candy.md

 }</pre>

-All this, including the source to the utility functions (e.g. DrawACard) is available <a href="http://jsfiddle.net/mharen/crgAX/35/">in the fiddle</a>.
+All this, including the source to the utility functions (e.g. DrawACard) is available [in the fiddle](http://jsfiddle.net/mharen/crgAX/35/).
 Here’s the working version: